d-oit/DoitPackagesLicenses/README.md

 # D.o.it.Packages.Licenses
-Create Excel or Text Licenses File for used Nuget packages
+Create Excel or Text Licenses File for used NuGet packages

 Thank's to jz5